Bond film ‘No Time to Die’ delayed again because of virus

 The film from director Cary Joji Fukunaga stars Daniel Craig as 007, Rami Malek, Lashana Lynch and Ana de Armas.

-It’s one of a slew of major releases to be pushed back as Hollywood studios grapple with coronavirus-related restrictions that have shuttered cinemas in markets around the world.
+It’s one of a slew of major releases to be pushed back or moved to streaming services as Hollywood studios grapple with coronavirus-related restrictions that have shuttered cinemas in markets around the world.

+While mass-vaccination programs in many countries give hope that theaters can reopen, progress on immunization is slow.

+After the latest Bond delay was announced, Sony said it was pushing back several of its scheduled spring releases.
+It said “Peter Rabbit 2: The Runaway” was moving from April to June, “Ghostbusters: Afterlife” was delayed from June to November and “Cinderella,” starring singer Camila Cabello, will now arrive in July rather than February.